ViCCo-Group/dimpred_paper/README.md

 For redundancy, each script has comments in each relevant cell explicating which figure (and which stats where in the paper) it produces.

-## How to reproduce the paper's finding
+## :mag: How to reproduce the paper's finding
 ### Preparation
 0. Read this section completely first.
 1. Clone this repository to your local machine (e.g., via `git clone https://github.com/ViCCo-Group/dimpred_paper`).